-2.5 EMERGENCY CLOSINGS AND EVACUATION POLICY
+2.5 EMERGENCY CLOSINGS POLICY

-Emergencies, such as severe weather or power failures, may require temporary closings or delayed openings.
-In this event, local radio and/or television stations will be notified to broadcast closings and Department Heads will be notified.
+Emergencies, such as weather events or power failures, may require temporary closings or delayed openings of some or all county facilities or operations.
+In this event, local radio and/or television stations will be notified to broadcast closings, and Department Heads, Elected and Appointed Officials will be notified by the County Administrator.